kordless/swarm-ghost/README.md

 	cd swarm-ghost

+If you don't want backups or Mailgun enabled, skip to [Build and Run](#build-and-run-locally-with-docker)

 #### Backups
 Backups run from a cronjob on the Ghost container every 12 hours.
 The cronjob will zip up the mysql database and upload it to your S3 bucket.
 If you want to change the default backup schedule, you can edit the **cron.conf** file before deploying: